microprediction/microprediction/README.md

  - Get free *live* predictions.
  - Contribute to making those predictions better.

-The API is used by two leading financial institutions, despite being very new.
-The Linked-In community doubled last month, so [join us](https://www.linkedin.com/company/65109690)!
+This project is new.
+Half of the 500 followers on Linked-In joined in the last month ([join us](https://www.linkedin.com/company/65109690)).
+Yet the API is already in active use by two leading financial institutions.

 ### What's different about this particular open source project

+Nobody can block.

 We're not building a library to rule them all.
 Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked if I fail to approve a pull request (though PR's are more than welcome).
 This isn't a tyranical pyramid, but a market-inspired, competitive, network approach.
 One writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).